-For the budget information reported in the financial statements and the performance information, or procedures were limited to checking that the information agreed to the Joint venture's statement of intent.
+For the budget information reported in the financial statements and the performance information, our procedures were limited to checking that the information agreed to the joint venture's statement of intent and budgets approved by the Board.

 We did not evaluate the security and controls over the electronic publication of the financial statements and the performance information.